cyberqueenmeg/tisu-vulnwebapp/README.md

 ## Tutorials

-I am going to try to put together some tutorial videos that walk through some of the vulnerabilities and show how to detect them and then how to exploit them.
-Here are the ones I've made so far:
+For educational purposes, consider viewing the tutorial video below, which will walk you through vulnerabilities, how to detect them, and then how to exploit them.
+The following video demonstrates Cross-Site Scripting in a DVWA.
+The following example is demonstrated in browser.
+There are no external tools required to follow along to with this tutorial.

 [Finding and Exploiting Reflected XSS](https://youtu.be/V4MATqtdxss)